-This made from scratch gluten-free waffles recipe will make the best gluten free waffles you have ever had.
-Made with Bob's Redmill Gluten Free 1 to 1 Baking Flour or your favorite gluten free flour blend, this easy to make recipe produces fluffy waffles with crisp, golden brown edges.
-If you are looking for a dairy free waffle recipe, simply substitute your favorite plant based milk for the whole milk in the recipe.
-They will still come out perfect!
+Made with your favorite gluten free flour blend, this easy to make recipe produces fluffy, gluten free waffles with crisp, golden brown edges.
+If you are looking for dairy free waffles, simply substitute your favorite plant based milk for the milk in the recipe.
+Your waffles will still come out perfect!
 This will quickly become one of your go to recipes for gluten-free breakfasts.

 In this post, I will walk you through how to make this simple gluten free waffle batter, how to cook the waffles, how I like to serve the waffles and finally directions for storing any leftover waffle batter.
-We created this easy and delicious breakfast recipe because you all loved our gluten free pancake recipe so much!
-If you're looking for other gluten-free recipes, be sure to check out our recipe for Best Gluten Free Pancakes or our Easy Apple Butter Oatmeal Pancakes.
+Being gluten free shouldn't mean being left out of delicious breakfasts - and this recipe proves it.
+If you're looking for other gluten-free breakfast recipes, be sure to check out my recently updated recipe for light and fluffy Gluten Free Pancakes or find all of my homemade pancake and waffle recipes in one place.

 Jump to: